Skip to content

 • [#B] - Medium priority - theme interactive accent

-• [#C] - Low priority - theme background modifier boarder
+• [#C] - Low priority - theme background modifier border

 • No priority - No badge displayed